<< New tWELCOMETO JONATHAN Y OLIVIA’S

-WELCOME TO JONATHAN Y OLIVIA'S STAGE PERFORMANCE VIDEOS -- Please scroll down to read about the distinction between our stage performances and social tango that we teach
+Please scroll down to read about the distinction between our performances and the tango milonguero social tango that we teach.

 Jonathan y Olivia perform Milonga to Francisco Lomuto's No Hay Tierra Como la Mia at El Chamuyo Milonga in Cleveland Ohio on 6.21.2019